jamiebuilds/unstated/README.md

       console.log('Counter after state changes: ' + this.state.count);
     });

-    // With custom info, backward compatibility
-    this.setState({ count: this.state.count + 1 }, 'INCREMENT');
+    // With custom info for redux dev tools this.setState({ count: this.state.count + 1 }, 'INCREMENT');

-    // With custom info and providing a callback to be run after the state changes this.setState({ count: this.state.count + 1 }, 'INCREMENT', () => {
+    // With custom info for redux dev tools and providing a callback to be run after the state changes this.setState({ count: this.state.count + 1 }, 'INCREMENT', () => {
       console.log('Counter after state changes: ' + this.state.count);
     });